-(CIS) 105 Introduction to Computer Information Systems (3)
+(CIS) 103 Introduction to

+Computer Information Systems (3)

 This course provides an overview of computer information systems.
 Topics include history of computers, vocabulary, cultural impact, procedures and systems, development of basic algorithms, and number systems.
-The fundamentals of computer problem-solving and programming are applied through the use of the BASIC programming language.
+The fundamentals of computer problem-solving are applied through the use of the BASIC programming language and microcomputer software packages.
 Laboratory fee.
-(3 Lec.)
+(This course is offered on campus and may be offered via television.)
+(3 Lec., 1 Lab.)